pynvme/pynvme/doc/vscode.rst

 #.
 First of all, install vscode here: https://code.visualstudio.com/

 #.
 Root user is not recommended in vscode, so just use your ordinary non-root user.
-It is required to configurate the user account to run sudo without a password.
+It is required to configure the user account to run sudo without a password.

    .. code-block:: shell